koush/scrypted/README.md

 # npm run scrypted-webpack && npm run scrypted-deploy 127.0.0.1
 ```

 You can now launch the HomeKit Plugin in VSCode.
+Please be aware that you do *not* need to restart the Scrypted Server if you make changes to a plugin.
+Edit the plugin, and launch, and the changes will apply on the running server.

 ## Plugin Development